pbeens/Python-101/README.md

 # Python-101

-Intro Python lessons I am developing.
+Intro Python lessons I am using for some one-on-one lessons with a CyberSeniors client.

 ## Slides